ubccapico/canvascli/README.md

 ## Shell completion

+If you want subcommands and options to complete when you press <kbd>TAB</kbd>
-You can set up shell completion for `canvascli` subcommands and options by saving the relevant completion file from the repo and sourcing it in your terminals configuration file.
+you can download the corresponding completion file from the GitHub repository and source it in your terminal's configuration file.
-If you don't want to do this manually, you can run the following command
+If you don't want to do this manually, you can run one of the following commands
 (don't forget to restart your shell afterwards).

 ### Zsh